juanbkm/donor2019/content/strategy-2030/addressing-remaining-poverty-and-reducing-inequalities.md

 {{< dr-artimage src="images/pov-2-reg-rmi.jpg" align="" alt="" caption="Achieving better health for all entails making quality health care accessible and affordable to all." >}}

-### Ensuring Social Protection for Those in Need
+### Ensuring Social Protection for everyone

 Social protection is integral to reducing inequalities.
 It decreases people’s exposure to risks and protects them against any event that may threaten their incomes.
 In 2019, ADB began a project, [Developing Insurance Markets for Sustainable and Resilient Societies in Asia and the Pacific](https://www.adb.org/projects/53134-001/main#project-documents), that reduces the risks marginalized women and farmers faced by using practical insurance solutions.
 Cofinanced with [Korea]({{< ref "korea.md" >}}), the project is now improving the insurance and pension industry in developing member countries to ensure that poor and marginalized households are better protected.

+### Generating Quality Jobs

+To generate quality jobs in developing member countries, ADB’s S2030 aims to enhance the business environment while strengthening the financial sector.
+This strategy ensures both worker and businesses, especially small and medium sized enterprises (SME), are empowered and made more productive.

+{{< dr-yt video="ofDO_jRtuF0" align="" title="The Importance of Policy in Alleviating Urban Poverty" cover="cover-yt-importance-of-policy-alleviating-urban-poverty.jpg" >}}

+One project designed to strengthen SMEs is the [Supporting Internationalization of Small and Medium-Sized Enterprises: Linking India and the Greater Mekong Subregion (GMS) Project](https://www.adb.org/projects/53112-001/main#project-overview).
+Cofinanced with the United Kingdom Fund for Asia Regional Trade and Connectivity under the [Regional Cooperation and Integration Financing Partnership Facility](./modalities/regional-cooperation-financing-partnership-facility/), this project aims to encourage cross-border investments among small enterprises in GMS countries and India.
+This will lead to a more vibrant regional trade and stronger SMEs.

 ### Moving Forward

 {{< dr-artimage src="images/pov-3-fij-generic.jpg" align="left" alt="" caption="Partnerships that reduce poverty are investments for the people and their future." >}}

 Providing Asia with quality jobs, education, health care, and social protection is a tall task.
 This will be made harder with the impending global economic slow-down.
 In Asia and the Pacific, growth will fall to 2.2% this year, according to the [Asian Development Outlook 2020](https://www.adb.org/publications/asian-development-outlook-2020-innovation-asia).
 Partnerships can cushion this impact, helping the region to bounce back next year.
 Stronger partnerships can help ADB effectively respond to the region’s immediate needs while safeguarding the shared progress achieved through the years.
 They can scale up and widen the reach of poverty alleviation measures.
 They can help make access to quality education, health, jobs, and social protection, equitable.
 Partnerships can genuinely show that investing in poverty reduction initiatives is, ultimately, investing in people.